4k4xs4pH1r3/offensive-security/SuperCluster/supercluster.md

 Running Metasploit on a small cluster with Kali Linux is not recommended, as Metasploit is a framework for developing and executing exploit code against vulnerable targets.
 It is designed to be run on a single machine and is not intended to be distributed across multiple machines.

-However, if you still want to try running Metasploit on a small cluster, you can install Metasploit on each laptop and use the cluster for load balancing or distributed scanning.
+However, if you still want to try running Metasploit on a small cluster, you can install Metasploit on each device and use the cluster for load balancing or distributed scanning.
 Here are the steps to install Metasploit on Kali Linux:

 1. Open a terminal and update the package list by typing the following command: